 How Can I Protect Myself?

 Cover your mouth when coughing and cover your nose when sneezing (ideally with a tissue that you can dispose of afterward).
-Clean and disinfect the objects you touch with household cleaning products.
+Use household cleaning products to clean and disinfect the objects you touch.

 Can It Be Treated or Prevented?

-We will continue to update this post as we spot or learn more.
+We will continue to update this post as we learn more.

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!